-Intro to Internet resources for teaching English and reading (pre-K through 12); students visit Web sites and develop materials relevant to their own teaching needs; appropriate for students with interests in English, reading, library science, or creative writing.
+Intro to Internet resources for teaching English and reading (pre-K through 12); students visit Web sites and develop materials relevant to their own teaching needs; for students interested in English, reading, library science, or creative writing.
 Prereq: ENGL 1020.
 [E]

-◆ ENGL 2110,2120 American Masterpieces 1,11 (3,3)
+ENGL 2110,2120 American Masterpieces I,II (3,3)

 Framework and major movements, writers, and works of American literature; research project required.
 2110-To 1865; focus on tracing the development of a national literature and literature's role in recording American cultural heritage.
 2120-From 1865; focus on various attempts to portray the American response to the complexity of life in the 20th century.
-Prereq: ENĜL 1020.
+Prereq: ENGL 1020.
 [2110-F, 2120-S]

-◆ ENGL 2140 African-American Literature

-Literature by African-American writers from the Colonial Period to the Modern Era; readings include written versions of traditional oral forms.
+ENGL 2140 African-American Literature (3) Literature by African-American writers from the Colonial Period to the Modern Era; readings include written versions of traditional oral forms.
 Prereq: ENGL 1020.
 [F]